 - Justify your budget and explain how you plan to pay for your project.
-(2,000 characters, including spaces) - Explain how the equipment and services in the budget table will help you slaughter or process more Minnesota livestock products or diversify or expand your market outlets. - Explain how you plan to pay for your project (financing, other grants, private investment, personal investment, organization funds, etc.).
+(2,000 characters, including spaces) - Explain how each piece of equipment and service in the budget table will help you slaughter or process more Minnesota livestock products or diversify or expand your market outlets. - Explain how you plan to pay for your project (financing, other grants, private investment, personal investment, organization funds, etc.).
 Other state grant funds cannot be used to pay for this project, but non-forgivable loans from the state may be used as a match.